Returns the nth ancestor directory of a given path.

 Logical.
 If

-is a file or has an extension, indicating that the parent directory is being used instead.
-Defaults toTRUE
+TRUE, prints a warning message whenpathis a file or has an extension, indicating that the parent directory is being used instead.
+Defaults toTRUE.- ...

 Additional arguments passed to stop_ctx for error reporting.